 Lassen Volcanic National Park offers a wealth of activities that are as varied as the seasons of the park.
 Winter conditions often begin as early as October and persist through June or July.
 Be sure to check trail, campground and road conditions before planning a spring trip.

-Lassen receives over 30 feet of snow on average each winter!
+Lassen receives more than 30 feet of snow on average each winter!
 The season often begins in October and persists through June or July.
 Snowplay, skiing, and snowshoeing are great ways to enjoy Lassen's winter wonderland.
-If you're new to winter at Lassen, join us for a ranger-led showshoe program offered January through April.
-For more information on planning a winter visit, read the winter edition of the Peak Experiences, the park newspaper.
+If you're new to winter at Lassen, join us for a ranger-led snowshoe program offered on weekends.
+For more information on planning a winter visit, visit the winter activities page or read the winter edition of the Peak Experiences, the park newspaper.